hideodaikoku/silent-valley/content/blog/05-the-eclipse/README.md

 ---
 title: 05 the eclipse
 chapter: 5
-description: a new era
+description: a new error
-year: y001 m0 d1
+year: y001 m0 d3
 ---

 ## the eclipse